What is the Silent Way approach?

-- Yes the SW practitioners uses prompts such as the Cuisenaire Rods, color-coded charts, pointers etc but they can also teach without them.
+- Yes the SW practitioners use prompts such as the Cuisenaire Rods, color-coded charts, pointers etc. but they can also teach without them.
 The tool does not make the teacher an expert of this approach, it’s rather the process behind it: the silence, the feedback, the triggers, gestures etc.

 - Some people think that using a lot of colors is confusing and that color-blinded learners or visually challenged ones will not be able to cope.
 There are teachers using this approach who are color-blinded and still find it useful.
 You can still see the location of words in the charts for instance and the SW is not limited to a visual approach, it also encourages the use of gestures (pointing, moving, touching…) for instance.

-This FAQ is based on questions asked by a researcher about the Silent Way.
+This FAQs set is based on questions asked by a researcher about the Silent Way.

 The answers are my interpretation and point of view.
 Other SW practitioners’ answers may differ.

 - What are the main objectives in The Silent Way approach to teaching?